-Widely regarded as the leading expert on military education and retirement benefits, Terry joined the Military.com team in 2003 after 20 years of service in the U.S. Coast Guard.
-Terry has provided career, finance, education, benefits and transition counseling to service members and their families for more than 10 years.
+Widely regarded as the leading expert on military education, transition assistance, and retirement benefits, Terry joined the Military.com team in 2003 after 20 years of service in the U.S. Coast Guard.
+Terry has provided career, finance, education, benefits and transition counseling to service members and their families for more than 12 years.
 He worked directly with the Department of Defense to create content for their online transition assistance program known as TurboTAP.
 In 2009 he met with White House staff to provide input on issues surrounding the implementation of the Post-9/11 GI Bill.
 Information on military benefits can be found by clicking here.

 Amy is the Managing Editor of SpouseBUZZ , an Army wife, mother, and journalist for Military.com.
 Never afraid to ask the tough questions, Amy writes about what is really important to military families and provides an insider's look at what spouses think about subjects like deployments, moving, and of course the possibility of losing a loved one.
 Amy is passionate about the life she and her husband have chosen for their family and they embrace both the challenges and rewards of military life.